 Accesses the anonymous Tor network: hidden services and onion sites.
 ProtonVPN offers particular servers that can reroute internet traffic through the Tor network.
 Surfshark doesn’t provide such a feature.

-GPS Override
+GPS override

-Tricks GPS-enabled apps such as Google Maps, Uber, and Snapchat into thinking that you’re elsewhere.
+Tricks GPS-enabled apps such as Google Maps, Uber, and Snapchat into thinking you’re elsewhere.
 Surfshark offers this feature on Android devices.
 GPS spoofing is not accessible with ProtonVPN.

 P2P servers

-In a P2P (Peer-to-peer) network, all computers are equal and access all or some part of the same resources and data.
+In a P2P (Peer-to-Peer) network, all computers are equal and access all or some part of the same resources and data.
 P2P sharing is available using both Surfshark and ProtonVPN.

 Split tunneling